 The first step was to find suitable accommodation near to the family home in Oldham.
 Sam then worked hard to make the flat homely and reflect his love of travel.
 “There are no distractions so it’s easier to relax and I feel calmer,” says Sam, who wants to be able to live on his own in Newcastle.

 Sam has a case manager who oversees the coordination of his rehabilitation programme and is supporting Sam and his family through the ILT process.
 “A case manager needs to be understanding, listen a lot and bring new ideas,” says Sam.
 “I know I can just pick up the phone to my case manager if I need anything.
 I've made a lot of progress since working with staff from JSP.
 They are very professional and do everything to help me fulfil my goals”.
-Sam particularly likes the fact that case manager Rob Wagstaff is “chatty” and shares his love of football.
+Sam particularly likes the fact that his case manager is “chatty” and shares his love of football.

 Sam’s rehabilitation programme includes working with an occupational therapist (OT).
 “My occupational therapist helps me to learn general rules for living independently.
 For example, she sets out recipes in a particular way so they are easier to follow and she set up my cooker with coloured dots, so I know which element relates to which dial”.
 Since moving into his flat, Sam is developing his cooking skills and learning how to use his new hob to rustle up a variety of new meals.
-"Jay also found me a non slip mat so the chopping board doesn't move when I'm cutting up vegetables," says Sam.
+"My OT also found me a non slip mat so the chopping board doesn't move when I'm cutting up vegetables," says Sam.

 Sam is also learning how to clean his flat, manage his budget and plan his weekly activities.
-“Jay, my OT, helps me because she explains things in detail.
+“My OT helps me because she explains things in detail.
 For example, we’ve worked on laundry skills so I know how to put on a coloured or white load of washing.
 She explains little things like why I need to hang up my bath mat to dry so it doesn’t get mouldy”.
 Many of the strategies outlined in the occupational therapy programme are made into check lists so they are easy for Sam to use.

 Under the guidance of his OT, Sam also works with two support workers.
 On Mondays Sam plans his weekly activities on his iPad.
 “Planning helps me see how much I am doing in a week and helps me better manage my fatigue”, says Sam.
 He plans in time to complete his laundry, carry out grocery shopping and design his weekly menu.
 “This helps me because I see how much food I will need and helps make sure that the food is used up and won’t go off”.